wp-plugins/responsive-column-widgets/readme.txt

 7. ***Sidebar Encapsulation***

 == Changelog ==

+= 1.1.7.2 - 07/30/2013 =
+* Fixed: a typo of the newly added option description in v1.1.7 in the New/Edit settings page.

 = 1.1.7.1 - 07/30/2013 =
 * Fixed: a bug that options were not loaded properly after updating to 1.1.7.